jpmorganchase/salt-ds/.changeset/sixty-cameras-visit.md

 "@salt-ds/core": minor
 ---

-Added 'medium' size to Spinner component with 'default' size now being an alias for 'medium'.
-'Default' is to be deprecated.
+Added `medium` size as an alias for `default` to Spinner component to make it more consistent with other components. `default` will be deprecated and removed in the future.